Nishu Kumar: Kerala Blasters : 2020-Present

 On 12 September 2020, it was officially confirmed that Nishu has finalised his move to Kerala Blasters FC, the southern rivals of his previous club.
 The four-year deal with the Blasters made Nishu Kumar the highest-paid Indian defender surpassing the record of Sandesh Jhingan.
 He made his Blasters debut on 26 November against NorthEast United FC, which ended in a 2–2 draw.
 In February 2021, Nishu suffered a long-term knee injury which kept him out of action for the remaining games of the season.
 He was also not included in club's squad for the Durand Cup, that took place in September 2021.
 After a period of six months, Nishu joined the Blaster's squad in the first week of October to complete the final leg of his rehabilitation.
-He came back to action after seven months by playing in a pre-season friendly against Odisha FC in November ahead of the 2021-22 ISL season.
+He came back to action after seven months by playing in a pre-season friendly against Odisha FC in November ahead of the 2021–22 ISL season.
 Nishu made his return in Indian Super League in Blasters' 0–0 draw over NorthEast United on 25 November 2021 by coming in as a substitute for Sahal Abdul Samad in the 73rd minute.
 He scored his debut goal for the club against Odisha on 12 January 2022, where he netted a curler into the top-right corner, in a match which they won 0–2 at full-time.
-For next season he was given a new jersey number 22.
-Upto that season he was wearing jersey number 5.
+After two seasons filled with injuries, Nishu made his first appearance of the season against ATK Mohun Bagan FC on 16 October 2022 as a substitute for Harmanjot Khabra in the 65th minute but the Blasters lost the match by a hefty score of 2–5.
+After the ISL season, he was included in the Blasters squad for the 2023 Indian Super Cup, and scored his first goal of the season against RoundGlass Punjab FC in the group-stage match on 8 April, where he scored the second goal for the Blasters as they won the match 3–1 at full-time.